what does sup board stand for 1

 Physical Fitness and Full-Body Workout

-SUP boarding provides an excellent full-body workout as it engages various muscle groups simultaneously.
+SUP boarding provides an excellent full-body workout, engaging various muscle groups simultaneously.
 Maintaining balance and propelling yourself through the water with your paddle requires the activation of your core muscles, arms, shoulders, and legs.
 Regular SUP boarding can help improve strength, endurance, and overall physical fitness.

 Low-Impact Exercise